 Susan M. Manzi, MD, MPH

 Dr. Manzi is chair of Allegheny Health Network Medicine Institute and director of its Lupus Center of Excellence.
-She is a Vice Chair and Professor at Temple University.

 She received her medical degree from the University of Pittsburgh School of Medicine and completed her medical internship and residency at Duke University Medical Center where she was appointed Assistant Chief Resident, after which she completed her fellowship in rheumatology at University of Pittsburgh Medical Center, and received her master’s degree in public health from the University of Pittsburgh Graduate School of Public Health.